naazakkaya/sumgame/README.md

-we will sum two numbers
+we will sum two numbers using c